cgonzalezITA/devopsTools/gTools/README.md

     If the agent is not running it has to be set to automatically start (next operation requires elevated permissions):

     ```shell
-    #To set its start as automatic (requires admin permission):​
+    #To set its start as automatic (This step requires admin permission):​
     Get-Service -Name ssh-agent | Set-Service -StartupType Automatic​
     ```